Measure Implementation

 Accepted languages for the request/decision

-Polish, but also English and French are possible.
+Polish, but also English and French are acceptable.

 Execution deadline